- All products are added to your cart.

 The availability of this artisanal honey is limited and seasonal, as Willow Lohr only collects and presses honeycombs that are surplus to the needs of the colonies.

-The honey is available in two sizes:
+The honey is available in the size 340 grams

 For the record: This is not Manuka honey but Manuka like honey because it has almost the same medicinal properties as Manuka honey.
 Manuka honey is originally from New Zealand and gets its name from the fact that the bees there feed on the blossoms of the Manuka tree (Leptospermum)